 For us, when deciding if a person really does have a personality disorder, it helps to be aware of the factors which breed narcissistic behaviour.
 Above all, it helps to understand the states of mind which abusive upbringings produce.
 Furthermore, it helps to understand that during stressful times in people’s lives, they may feel a need to withdraw from empathic human connection and take inventory of their life situation.
 They may need to be selfish.

 Regardless of the selfish person’s origins, our job is not to judge them, but rather to continuously fortify our boundaries and be wise in who we engage and how far we allow that engagement to go.
 Narcissistic personality disorder is a label which exists for good reason.
 It’s also just one small group of people who remain on the extreme side of the continuum for their entire lives.
 The rest of us, on the other hand, must admit and accept that we may shift up and down during different stages of our lives.
 And that’s not always a bad thing.

 Behind the NPD label is a destructive dynamic which is hard to see.
-Take a look at How To Kill A Narcissist to understand how narcissism functions and discover strategies for recovering from narcissistic abuse or Narcissism: Rebirth (Available May 31st) to delve deeper into transformation and the nature of power.
+Take a look at How To Kill A Narcissist to explore strategies for recovering from narcissistic abuse or Narcissism: Rebirth (Available May 31st) to delve deeper into transformation and the nature of power.